Logo

 Aaron Burr sent a letter to Jefferson in which he stated that he could do Jefferson much harm.

-David O Stewart, on the other hand, insists that while Aaron Burr was not explicitly guilty of treason, according to Marshall's definition, evidence exists that links him to treasonous crimes.
+David O Stewart, on the other hand, alleged that Aaron Burr was not explicitly guilty of treason, according to Marshall's definition, but evidence existed linking him to treasonous crimes.

-Aaron Burr said that Burr believed that he should be Mexico's monarch, as a republican government was not right for the Mexican people.
+Aaron Burr said that Burr believed that he should be Mexico's monarch, since a republican government, in Burr's view, was not appropriate for Mexico.

 Dr David Hosack, Hamilton's physician and a friend to both Hamilton and Aaron Burr, lent Aaron Burr money for passage on a ship.

-Aaron Burr lived in self-imposed exile from 1808 to 1812, passing most of this period in England, where he occupied a house on Craven Street in London.
+Aaron Burr lived in self-imposed exile from 1808 to 1812, passing most of this period in England, where he occupied a house on Craven Street, London.

 Aaron Burr became a good friend, even confidant, of the English Utilitarian philosopher Jeremy Bentham, and on occasion lived at Bentham's home.